daniellembecker/DanielleBecker_Lab_Notebook/_posts/2022-09-18-Moorea-2022-Coral-Spawning-and-Field-Expedition-Daily-Entry.md

 ![tanks 2](https://ahuffmyer.github.io/ASH_Putnam_Lab_Notebook/images/NotebookImages/Moorea2022/frags_tank3.jpeg)

-Fragments were then allocated to tanks with tank number recorded in [GitHub here]().
+Fragments were then allocated to tanks with tank number recorded in [GitHub here](https://github.com/urol-e5/apulchra_metabolism/blob/main/data/metadata/fragments.csv).
+Each tank has 5-6 fragments per colony and will have equal numbers of fragments.

 A total of 3 genotypes/colonies were fragmented today and the team pre-labelled strings and paperclips for tomorrow.
 Ariana will finish fragmenting tomorrow and baseline sampling wll take place on Thurs/Friday of this week.